MODULE 5 || Identification Of Dangerous Goods

 This module is designed to provide a brief insight into how shippers identify a Dangerous Good that they intend to transport by air as cargo / freight.

-With the specific UN Number identified, the shipper must then access the IATA DGR "blue pages" and determine if and how it is possible to be transported.
+So once the shipper has identified the specific UN Number and Proper Shipping Name for the dangerous good they wish to send, they must then access the current IATA DGR's "blue pages" and determine if and how it is possible to be transported.

 Examples of Proper Shipping Names and corresponding UN numbers: